Accessibility

 Pet Relief Area

-Pre-security is located: Lower level arrivals/baggage claim.
-Exit right out of terminal.
+Pre-security is located outside of lower level arrivals/baggage claim.
+Exit to the right out of the terminal.
 Area has posted signs.
-Post-security is located: ask your airline for assistance.
-Also on departure level between Gates 11 and 14.
+Post-security is located on departure level between Gates 11 and 14.

 Picking Up at Curbside